Nine Artists- Two nights of new work inspired by Story Circles held over the summer. Each night ends with live Artist Talk.

 Juma B. Essie is a writer, performer and drummer exploring the primal power of vibration.
 Juma was a Many Voices Fellow at the Playwrights Center, a featured performer at the Late Nite Series at Pillsbury Theatre and for Queertopia 2018.
 He also created a one person show for the Naked Stages Program.
 Juma's favorite place is on the water fishing with his daughter.

-Johanna Keller Flores- Tenemos la responsabilidad to hold one another
+Johanna Keller Flores, Baki Z Porter, and Ellis Pérez- Tenemos la responsabilidad to hold one another (Night One)

 Johanna Keller Flores is a Peruana American playwright and theatre artist who’s out here trying to tell stories close to her heart for her queer brown familia.
 She's from St. Paul, Minnesota with a second home in Chimbote, Peru.
 She has had the sincerest pleasure of creating in her Twin Cities home the last two years; stage managing with Pangea World Theatre, writing and performing with Revolutionary Jetpacks, performing with Lightning Rod at Pillsbury House Theatre, writing, directing, and performing with 20% Theatre, performing with Good Night at the Southern Theatre, writing and directing with Gadfly Theatre, and directing and conspiring with Alliance for Latinx Minnesota Artists.
 Te mando muchisimo amor, ya?

-where were the blk people? where we have always been
+/where were the blk women? where we have always been

-where are the blk people? centering in our humanity
+/where are the blk women? centered in our humanity

 This moment is an interrogation of the worn-out litany "It happened, it's finished – get over it."
 The breaking and the weeping, the marching and the destruction, the organizing and the advocacy, the anger and the fire tells us that that dismissive litany no longer stands.
 Oya, the orisa of death and rebirth, of transformation is speaking – she says, "You can't go around me on this one."
 Miré's Story Circles will be pulled from community conversations she is presently engaged in already with artists, politicians, community activists and cultural workers who are working the transformations/outcomes of the once and future Lake Street.
 Those began on Saturday, June 27th and will continue until the end of July.
 They will be recorded and/or collected via notes by Miré with participants’ permission.